AvocadoCoop/prototype/recycling.md

 If you really can't figure something out, email [waste@regionofwaterloo.ca](mailto:waste@regionofwaterloo.ca).

 - Leave lids on plastic bottles with plastic caps.
+Last verified 2024-05-19.
 - Remove metal lids from glass bottles.
+Last verified 2024-05-19.
 - Tape must be removed from cardboard boxes.
+Last verified 2021-02-16.
 - Staples do not need to be removed from paper.
+Last verified 2021-02-16.